 Four Faculty: The Chair of the Faculty and the three Division Chairs.
 The Chair of the Faculty will also attend the governing board's Budget Review Committee meetings as a liaison with the Budget Advisory Committee.

 Four Staff: Anyone may nominate a staff member to serve on the Committee.
 Staff may nominate themselves as well.
 The CFO, Provost and Dean of the Faculty and Chair of the Faculty will select the members from those who are nominated.

 Four Students: Students will be selected in consultation with ASWC.

-One Trustee: Currently, the Chair of the governing board's Budget Review Committee.
+One Trustee: Currently, the chair of the governing board Committee on Resources.

 The President of the College may attend meetings to hear the deliberations of the Committee.
 The Senior Assistant to the President will attend all meetings as an ex-officio member.
 The Controller of the College will also attend meetings as an ex-officio member.

 President’s Budget Advisory Committee Process and Timetable

 The Committee begins meeting in October.
 The Committee will discuss the Charge of the Committee.
 The CFO will review the current year budget and which priorities were funded in the current year.
 The President will present top priorities for the College.
 The Committee will review relevant data from peer institutions on tuition, financial aid, compensation, and other key indicators.
 The Committee will review likely new funds available for new initiatives as well as the projected costs for new initiatives.
 The Committee will give input to the Trustees in November on key planning assumptions to be used in developing the budget.

 In October every academic and administrative department is asked to submit a budget request for the following year.
 The Office of the CFO will compile the budget requests into a proposed budget showing different alternatives of funding levels.
 The Committee is asked to give feedback to the President on top budget priorities and on the various funding alternatives presented in early December.